 Three (3) wind indicators shall be placed on the Aerials site, one at the start and two on the knoll.
 The wind indicators on the knoll are to be located on the top front side of the judges' stand and the other side of the knoll.
-The wind indicators are to be made of a brightly colored plastic material being 1 metre long by 5 cm wide.
+The wind indicators are to be made of a brightly coloured plastic material being 1 meter long by 5cm wide.